wahlflo/metadump/README.md

 2. Clone the project or download it as .zip and extract it

 3. Install the dependencies of the project by typing `pip3 install -r requirements.txt`.

+4. Install Exempi for extracting XMP metadata with your default packet manager: e.g. with pacman: `pacman -S exempi`

 Now Metadump is ready for use.